evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 The optional has a panoramic roof.
 You can open the panoramic roof and have the possibility to block the light with a curtain.

 You can order the car with tinted windows from B-pillar and back.
+As an option, you can equip the model with double-glazed side windows.
+These windows reduce cabin noise.

 ## Interior & comfort